Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Control Architecture

 \subsection{Stiffness Control}

-As described in Section~\ref{subsect:static_eq}, the internal forces deliverable through the actuation system $\tau_{stiff} = \lambda N_0$ achieve the stiffness regulation.
-Although the base of the actuated torques depends exclusively on the kinematics of the manipulator, deriving the motor angles that obtain these torques requires perfect knowledge of the elastic transmission mechanism model.
-However, manufacturing variability and non-modeled phenomena, such as hysteresis and tendon stretching, limit the accuracy of the derived model.
+As described in Section~\ref{subsect:static_eq}, the internal forces delivered by the actuation system $\tau_{s} = \lambda N_0(u)$ {govern} stiffness regulation.
+Although the base of the actuated internal torques {relies} exclusively on the kinematics of the manipulator, deriving the motor angles that {yield} these torques requires perfect knowledge of the elastic transmission model.
+However, non-modeled phenomena, such as hysteresis, tendon stretching, and manufacturing variability, limit the reliability of the derived model.

-Therefore, for simplicity, the various stiffness configurations are obtained by commanding the same motor angle $\delta_{ref}$ to each VS unit.
-By doing so, the springs of one branch of all the VS units simultaneously extend while the wrist remains in the central position due to the parallel kinematic constraints.
-Since the motor angles change while the joints are not moving, this strategy modulates the stiffness of the coupler acting on the deflection of the VS units.
+For simplicity, we assume all the VS units to be identical, and we neglect the variations of $N_0$ with posture, considering it constant at the value achieved when the wrist is in the central position.
+Then, we refine this approximation through a calibration procedure described in Section~\ref{subsect:stiffcal}.
+We define the motor references that modulate the stiffness of the coupler $\Theta_r^s \in \mathbb{R}^3$ as

+where $\delta_r \in \mathbb{R}$ represents the desired deflection of each VS unit.
+Since the output stiffness monotonically increases with $\delta_r$, we adopt this variable {as a means to} control the stiffness.